Christian Walker Player Props: Diamondbacks vs. Red Sox

-The Arizona Diamondbacks and Christian Walker (.368 slugging percentage over his past 10 games, including two homers), battle starting pitcher Garrett Whitlock and the Boston Red Sox at Chase Field, Saturday at 7:15 PM ET.
+The Arizona Diamondbacks, including Christian Walker (.175 batting average in his past 10 games), take on starter Tanner Houck and the Boston Red Sox at Chase Field, Sunday at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Red Sox.
+In his most recent game he had a one-hit showing (1-for-3) against the Red Sox.

 Christian Walker Game Info & Props vs. the Red Sox